Best put the kettle on, twice.

 At the outbreak of the Korean War HMS Triumph, who was sailing to Hong Kong from Japan, joined the USN Valley Forge and the first sortie comprising 12 Seafires and 9 fireflies was launched against Haeju Airfield on the 3rd of July 1950.

-The comment from the campaign casually dismisses the role of the Sunderland yet fails to mention that there were there at the request of the Royal Navy, initially providing an anti submarine capability.
+The comment from the campaign casually dismisses the role of the Sunderland yet fails to mention that there were there at the request of the Royal Navy, initially providing an anti-submarine capability.
 Hong Kong was a vital staging post and naval base for the carriers, without Hong Kong it is unlikely the carriers would have been able to sustain their deployment and it was given the appropriate degree of protection.
-From mid 1949 in Hong Kong, 2 squadrons were maintained as a protective force, first with Spitfires and later with Hornets and Vampires.
+From mid-1949 in Hong Kong, 2 squadrons were maintained as a protective force, first with Spitfires and later with Hornets and Vampires.
 Photo recce Spitfires were also based in Hong Kong and regularly flew sorties over China.
-The RAF deployment in Hong Kong lasted from 1948 to 1997 and the FAA were also involved over a sustained period.
+The RAF deployment in Hong Kong lasted from 1948 to 1997 and the FAA was also involved over a sustained period.

 The carriers generally spent 18 days on station followed by a 6 day trip to Japan for replenishment where they would be in port for about a week before returning to the ops area.